-Heraclitus of Ephesos (c.
-500 BCE) saw a unity to the whole of human experience and that unity he expressed in the Greek phrase Panta Rhei: Life is Flux.
+Heraclitus of Ephesos (l. c.
+500 BCE) was an early Pre-Socratic philospher who claimed that the First Cause of existence was fire and that life itself was characterized by strife and change.
+Heraclitus did not see this condition as a bad thing, however, but simply as the nature of life itself, as the fundamental essence of what makes life what it is.
+He saw a unity to the whole of human experience which was characterized by change and that unity he expressed in the Greek phrase Panta Rhei: Life is Flux.
 All of human life is constant change and it is this very change which unites our experience and which makes us human.

 If happiness lay in bodily pleasures, we would call oxen happy when they find vetch to eat (DK 4).

 The sun is new each day (DK 6).

 That which is in opposition is in concert, and from things that differ comes the most beautiful harmony (DK 8).

 Every creature is driven to pasture with a blow (DK 11).

 If one does not hope, one willnot find the unhoped-for, since there is no trail leading to it and no path (DK 18).

 Support our Non-Profit Organization